tecnico-ami/Project-Overview/README.md

 ### Code archive requirements

 - ZIP format - without compiled code, only source and build scripts;
-- The mandatory file name is `CXX_WWW_HHMM_L_solution.zip`;
+- The mandatory file name is `CXX_solution.zip`;
-- README file, describing the required platform (e.g. Linux 64-bit, Ubuntu 20.04 LTS, Java 17.0.3.1) and setup instructions;
+- README file, describing the required platform (e.g. Linux 64-bit, Ubuntu 22.04 LTS, Java 17.0.3.1) and setup instructions;
 - All configuration files and scripts required to configure the solution on the specified platform;
 - All developed source code;
 - Existing tests and example files.